uma-universal-money-address/uma-test-wallet/frontend/README.md

 ## Environment variables

 When building, set the NEXT_PUBLIC_BACKEND_DOMAIN which will get inlined into the js bundle, accessible to the browser.
-It should be configured to the domain of the backend, e.g. test.uma.me.
+It should be configured to either the local backend or `/` for relative paths in production.